SD-WAN capabilities

-In this guide, we explore the concept of simplifying secure branch deployment using a robust firewall solution.
-By integrating a secure firewall as a foundational component of the branch network architecture, organizations can establish a strong security baseline while simplifying the deployment process.
+By integrating Secure Firewall as a foundational component of the branch network architecture, organizations can establish a strong security baseline while simplifying the deployment process.
 This approach enables organizations to enforce unified security policies, optimize traffic routing, and ensure resilient connectivity.

-Some of the SD-WAN capabilities supported on the Cisco Secure Firewall are:
+Some of the SD-WAN capabilities supported on the Cisco Secure Firewall include:

 • Simplified management: